Bitcoin surges past $50,000 for first time - RFI

 London (AFP)

-Bitcoin soared above $50,000 for the first time on Tuesday as an increasing number of corporate heavyweights back the world's most popular virtual currency.
+Bitcoin soared above $50,000 for the first time Tuesday as corporate heavyweights increasingly back the world's most popular virtual currency.

-Bitcoin, once the preserve of internet geeks and hobbyists, has since exploded in popularity and has now rocketed by almost 75 percent in value so far this year.
+The unit, once the preserve of internet geeks and hobbyists, has since exploded in popularity and has now rocketed by almost 75 percent in value this year.

 "There is a lot of FOMO (fear of missing out) among traders as the price is going through the roof and we have limited supply."

-"The rally has still a lot of power left and the move is going to continue towards the actual target of $100,000," Aslam told AFP.

-"Of course, there will be some bumps but investors should consider them as an opportunity to bag some bargains."
+"Of course, there will be some bumps but investors should consider them as an opportunity to bag some bargains," he added.

-In a further boost, Tesla also unveiled plans to accept the cryptocurrency from customers buying its vehicles.
+In a further boost, Tesla unveiled plans to accept the cryptocurrency from customers buying its vehicles.

-Wall Street player BNY Mellon then jumped aboard the Bitcoin bandwagon, announcing plans to accept digital currencies.

-The moves came after Mastercard also announced it would accept the unit, even as many regulators remain sceptical.
+Mastercard plus US financial giant BNY Mellon have meanwhile agreed to accept digital currencies as payments, even as many regulators remain sceptical.

-Adding further legitimacy, Twitter chief Jack Dorsey revealed last week that he and rap mogul Jay-Z were creating a fund aimed at making bitcoin "the internet's currency".
+Adding further legitimacy, Twitter chief Jack Dorsey and rap mogul Jay-Z are creating a fund aimed at making bitcoin "the internet's currency".

 The virtual bubble then burst in subsequent days, with bitcoin's value then fluctuating wildly before sinking below $5,000 by October 2018.